Dark Road (song)

 "Dark Road" is a song by Annie Lennox, released on 24 September 2007, as the first single from her fourth solo album Songs of Mass Destruction.

 UK television network Channel 4 aired the world television premiere of the music video exclusively on 22 August 2007.
+After the much-maligned Virgin Media Music Awards.
+It delayed a new episode of Will & Grace, leading her to become the nemesis of many.

 It was also the first video to be premiered on Amazon.com, initially being available for 48 hours only.

 The track was released as a CD single and also as a DVD single.
 It charted at No. 58 on the UK Singles Chart.